alanpoon/wasm-service-golem/README.md

 The original example is to use Webassembly (rust) to render HTML strings using service worker.
 Service worker can intercept the HTMX Ajax example hx-get="/todos", pipes request into the Webassembly's exported functions.
 The original example, the todolist is stored inside the user browser.
 Clearing browser cache deletes the todolist.

-Using SSR, will allow us to store the todolist inside the golemcloud, achieving shared state.
+SSR will allow us to store the todolist inside the golemcloud, achieving shared state.

 ## Golemcloud with HTMX